-Medicare, which consists of four parts (A-D), covers hospitalizations, physician and diagnostic services, prescription drugs, skilled nursing facility care, home health visits, and hospice care, among other services.
+Medicare consists of four parts (which are designated with the letters A through D).
+These four parts cover hospitalizations, physician and diagnostic services, prescription drugs, skilled nursing facility care, home health visits, and hospice care, among other services.

 Click here for more information about Medicare.

 Social Security has weathered difficult economic times, including 13 recessions over the last 75 years.
-Never once has it failed to pay beneficiaries; Americans continue to be paid their benefits on time and in full.
+Yet never once has it failed to pay beneficiaries; Americans continue to receive their benefit payments in total and on time.

-I fully support maintaining traditional Social Security and finding ways to effectively extend it without cutting benefits to our nation's seniors.
+Congresswoman Kaptur fully supports maintaining traditional Social Security and finding ways to effectively extend it without cutting benefits to our nation's seniors.

-Click here for more information about Social Security.
+For more information about Social Security, click here.